-Finally, Smarter Regulations are not fully implemented in rulemaking (5th Pillar).
+Finally, Smarter Regulations Principles are not fully implemented in the Regulatory Environment (5th Pillar).
 Effective processes and practices for policy design and implementation, including stakeholder consultation and impact assessments support the creation of a competitive regulatory framework that enables the industry to grow.